There are books, podcasts, talks, conferences and careers built on this topic!

 Agile is a natural state of being – life evolved over time through inspection and adaption at a cellular level.
 We inspect and adapt on a daily basis when we make decisions; to take the motorway or to avoiding it, walk out with an umbrella or not!
-We use data and patterns we are familiar with to continually adapt, that is agility.
+We use data and patterns we are familiar with to continually inspect and adapt.
+That is agility.

-I am a player-coach who facilitates people and organisations to nurture an agile mindset that is geared towards responsiveness to complexity and change.
+I am an Agile player-coach who facilitates people and organisations to nurture an agile mindset that is geared towards responsiveness to complexity and change.

 If you’d like to share a good brew and explore how we can work together, where I can facilitate you, your team(s) and organisation to seed and nurture an agile mindset please feel free to get in touch.

 As for where I can add value… I am an entrepreneur turned intrapreneur turned player-coach!
 What I’ve achieved across multiple verticals is best reflected by feedback and recommendations from people I have worked with.
 You can view them here, and you can get in touch with me via LinkedIn.